flatcar-archive/flatcar-docs/os/sdk-modifying-coreos.md

-# CoreOS Container Linux developer SDK guide
+# Flatcar Linux developer SDK guide

 These are the instructions for building Container Linux itself.
 By the end of the guide you will build a developer image that you can run under KVM and have tools for making changes to the code.